whosonfirst/py-mapzen-whosonfirst-utils/README.md

 Note the `--meta` flag.
 This will also copy the CSV file in question to a `meta` folder in the S3 bucket.

+By default this tool does not replace existing files.
+You can toggle this setting by passing the `--overwrite` flags.

 ## For example

 ### bundle-placetype.sh